Have you ever wondered what makes a good business idea great? What’s more, why are some business ideas profitable and most of them are not?

 Find something you’re curious about, it’s that simple, something you just want to know a little more about.
 That’s a great way to get started and feels a lot more achievable.
 Right?

 If you are starting a business DO NOT follow your passion.
 Passion it’s confusing, ephemeral and overrated.
 Follow your deepest CURIOSITY instead and you’ll find something bigger and more exciting than your passion.If you are starting a business DO NOT follow your passion.
 Passion it’s confusing, ephemeral and overrated.
 Follow your deepest CURIOSITY instead and you’ll find something bigger and more exciting than your passion.
-Here is how you can do it… Click To Tweet
+Here is how you… Click To Tweet

 Now it’s time to submit all your ideas to the Business Idea Score process that I introduced you in this step.